aellxx/aellxx.github.io/_category/pytorch-basics.md

 permalink: /pytorch-basics/
 ---

-Everything PyTorch as I re-learn the basics and build up!
+Everything PyTorch as I relearn the basics and build up from there!

+GitHub repo to all the notebooks: [scratch-llm](https://github.com/aellxx/scratch-llm)